OriHoch/knesset-data-committees/k8s/README.md

 ## Updating on Open Knesset

+**The path on gs was changed, now dist is at the root of the bucket - need to modify the following instructions accordingly**

 Install gcloud tools - used to sync the committees dist directory

 (It runs interactively and might ask some questions - you can accept all default)